apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

  When you build the **integration-test** lifecycle phase, your integration tests pass, since the path you've provided allows the test plugin to install and test this web application.

- _However_, when your colleague attempts to build to **integration-test**, his build fails spectacularly, complaining that it cannot resolve the plugin configuration parameter `\<appserverHome\>`, or worse, that the value of that parameter - literally `$\{appserver.home\}` - is invalid (if it warns you at all).
+ _However_, when your colleague attempts to build to **integration-test**, his build fails spectacularly, complaining that it cannot resolve the plugin configuration parameter `<appserverHome>`, or worse, that the value of that parameter - literally `${appserver.home}` - is invalid (if it warns you at all).

  Congratulations, your project is now non-portable.
 Inlining this profile in your `pom.xml` can help alleviate this, with the obvious drawback that each project hierarchy (allowing for the effects of inheritance) now have to specify this information.
-Since Maven provides good support for project inheritance, it's possible to stick this sort of configuration in the `\<pluginManagement\>` section of a team-level POM or similar, and simply inherit the paths.
+Since Maven provides good support for project inheritance, it's possible to stick this sort of configuration in the `<pluginManagement>` section of a team-level POM or similar, and simply inherit the paths.

  Another, less attractive answer might be standardization of development environments.
 However, this will tend to compromise the productivity gain that Maven is capable of providing.